microsoft/BotFramework-WebChat/docs/NOTIFICATION.md

       element: (ReactElement | false)
 ```

--  If the middleware is interested to render the notification, it should return a `ReactElement`
+-  If the middleware should render the notification, it should return a `ReactElement`
--  If the middleware want to hide the notification, it should return `false`
+-  If the middleware should hide the notification, it should return `false`
 -  If the middleware is not interested about the notification, it should call `next(notificationRenderArg)` to passthrough the notification

 Please note that arguments passed to the middleware may change from time to time.
-Developers should passthrough all arguments to the next middleware.
+Developers should pass all arguments to the next middleware.
 The recommended code pattern is:

 ```js
 const middleware = () => next => (...args) => {